|HOME||AWARDS||CONTESTING||CTY HUNTING||CW||DX||HOMEBREWING||LINKS||LOGS||PROPAGATION||QRP||QSL||VISITORS LIST||Email

 When I made 6 QSO's on February 7, 2011, that started another streak of making at least one extra QSO per day which I voluntarily ended on February 6, 2012 after one full year of 365 days.
 I don't think making a second QSO proved anything more than making one QSO did.
 One QSO proves that QRP/CW/simple wire antennas work, which is the point of my main streak.
 That will continue until something beyond my control brings it to an end.

 Other streaks that perhaps prove the efficiency of QRP/CW/simple wire antennas even more are those involving working DX (non-W/VE) stations each and every day.
 I have had several of those described here.
-The latest one started on March 1, 2013 and is still continuing almost two years later.
+The latest one started on March 1, 2013 and is still continuing over two years later.

 I believe the streaks are significant not for anything personal, but because they show the effectiveness of CW even at QRP power levels and encourage others in similar situations to try that type of operation in their ham radio activities.
 The main streak has gone through all stages in a sunspot cycle from the depths of a minimum to the heights of a maximum without missing a beat.